David Quantick: Career

-In 2000, Quantick's biography of The Clash was published, with further books appearing in 2001.
+In 2000, Quantick's biography of the Clash was published, with further books appearing in 2001.
 That year he collaborated with Andrew Collins and Stuart Maconie on Lloyd Cole Knew My Father, a live show about working as a music journalist.
 A performance was later broadcast on Radio 2 as a six-episode series.
 In 2003 and 2005, Quantick contributed material to sketch show That Mitchell and Webb Sound, five series of 15 Minute Musical (2004–08) and several series of Parsons and Naylor's Pull-Out Sections.
 He also made several appearances on Clive Anderson's radio panel show We've Been Here Before in 2003 and 2004.

-In 2005 he appeared in Channel 4's Come Dine with Me.
+In 2005, Quantick appeared in Channel 4's Come Dine with Me.
 Between 2003 and 2005 Quantick co-presented a weekly programme One Way Single Parent Family Favourites on London based community arts radio station Resonance FM.
 In 2006 he wrote and presented series 3 of 'The Blagger's Guide', a six-part comedy series on BBC Radio 2 and appeared as Doctor Dave Radio on Radio 2 comedy programme, Radio Rivron.
 Between 2001 and 2012 He was also part of the writing team of Harry Hill's TV Burp.
 Following its final series, Quantick contributed material to The Thick of It, helped write material for the comedian Rob Brydon, and recorded further editions of The Blagger's Guide for Radio 2 until 2014.

 In September 2012, Quantick published an e-book novel, Sparks, which was positively reviewed by Neil Gaiman and Ben Aaronovitch.
 He produced a four-episode comedy series 52 First Impressions with David Quantick for Radio 4 in 2014 in which he recounted stories about 52 individuals he had encountered in his life/career.
 He received an Emmy in 2015 for his work on the HBO series Veep.
 That year he crowd-funded a novel The Mule via the Unbound company which was released on 25 February 2016.
 He had two writing manuals published with Oberon Books: How To Write Everything in 2015, then How to Be a Writer: Conversations With Writers About Writing the following year.

-In April 2019 his novel All My Colors came out, described by the author David M Barnett as "a blend of Murakami-ish otherworldliness, Stephen King small town horror and Douglas Adams-esque absurdity."
+In April 2019, his novel All My Colors came out, described by the author David M Barnett as "a blend of Murakami-ish otherworldliness, Stephen King small town horror and Douglas Adams-esque absurdity."